Man with briefcase stepping from low risk to high risk

 Trading in global markets involves dealing with various currencies, which can be up and down because of multiple variables that dictate their value.

-The fluctuations of currencies could affect your bottom line, and reading up on global forex trends alongside a strategy to mitigate this risk could help your startup come out on top when the next financial storm hits.
+Currency fluctuations could affect your bottom line, and reading up on global forex trends and developing a strategy to mitigate this risk could help your startup emerge victorious when the next financial storm hits.

 Technological Innovations